FAQ's

 Will my printed job look exactly like it does on my computer monitor?

 Probably not.
 All monitors display colors using RGB colors (red, green, blue).
 Meanwhile, all printing presses print full-color images using other colors; the CMYK colors (cyan, magenta, yellow and black).
 The RGB color spectrum is larger than the CMYK color spectrum.
 As such, it is possible to create colors in RGB that you cannot make in CMYK.
 These colors are said to be “outside the CMYK color gamut”.
-So if you are working in a photo editing program such as Adobe Photoshop, and are working in RGB mode, you can create colors that look great on your monitor, but are nonetheless impossible to print.
+So if you are working in a photo editing program such as Adobe Photoshop, and are working in RGB mode, you can create colors that look great on your monitor but are nonetheless impossible to print.
 This is because before a file can be printed on an offset press it must be converted to CMYK.
-If your image editing program has a “CMYK Preview” option, you should always work in that mode to allow you to gage the limitations of the CMYK color gamut.
+If your image editing program has a “CMYK Preview” option, you should always work in that mode to allow you to gauge the limitations of the CMYK color gamut.
 Otherwise, you should always work in CMYK mode.
 Also please remember when you look at your computer monitor you are looking at color projected at your eyes.
-Factors like the age of your monitor and the settings for brightness and contrast can falsely change your expectation of what your printing will look like.
-Add, external factors like room lighting, fluorescent vs incandescent, and sunlight will again change you perception of the colors that appear on your monitor.
+Factors like the age of your monitor and the settings for brightness and contrast can falsely change your expectations of what your printing will look like.
+Add, external factors like room lighting, fluorescent vs incandescent, and sunlight will again change your perception of the colors that appear on your monitor.
 Let’s assume that the file you created in Photoshop is in CMYK mode.
 First, your monitor is still using RGB colors to display the CMYK colors.
 This is the first limitation.
 Secondly, your monitor’s calibration affects what you see on your screen and as such, colors on the printed card may vary from what you see on your screen.
 If your monitor is not calibrated, and 90% of the time consumer monitors are not calibrated, your artwork will look different than it would on a calibrated monitor.
-Because our printing is run in accordance to SWOP standards, printed pieces usually represent truer colors.
+Because our printing is run by SWOP standards, printed pieces usually represent truer colors.
 Please note that your monitor’s calibration affects what you see on your screen.
 Colors viewed on computer monitors may vary significantly from the appearance of the final printed piece.
 DO NOT TRUST the colors on your monitor unless you have a monitor that has been accurately calibrated to SWOP standards.
 Please keep in mind that PrintFast does not guarantee color matching.
 If precise color matching is critical, we strongly recommend purchasing a hard copy color proof from PrintFast.

 Will my printed job look exactly like it does on my computer printout?